647 952 268 [email protected]

 Puerto Banus, Nueva Andalucia, La Quinta, Nagüeles, Aloha, Los Naranjos, Rio Verde, Las Belvederes, Las Brisas.

 Puerto Banus was inaugurated in 1970, over 50 years ago.
 It quickly drew attention.
 Sean Connery, the Aga Khan, Hugh Hefner, Prince Rainier and Princess Grace of Monaco, all attended the opening.
 A young Julio Iglesias was employed as the entertainment for the evening.
+Who would have thought!

 How thing have changed!